-- 169. The taxable person can submit the GST return through any of these means:- - (a) by submitting electronically; - (b) by posting to the GST Processing Centre; or - (c) by furnishing to the nearest GST Office. - 170.
-The GST return should be furnished whether or not there is tax to be paid.
+168. The taxable person can submit the GST return through any of these means:-

+- (a) by submitting electronically; - (b) by posting to the GST Processing Centre; or - (c) manual submission to GST Processing Centre (GPC).

+169. The GST return should be furnished whether or not there is tax to be paid.